ahmeedaly/paymob-tech-task/README.md

 ## CI/CD Architecture

-The CI/CD pipeline involves the following steps:
+The CI/CD Architecture involves the following steps:
 - Setting up an Ansible server
 - Integrating a Docker host with Ansible
 - Creating Ansible playbooks to: